aicuramedical/covidmutants/README.md

   -fasta test.fa.gz
 ```

 ## Dependencies

-If you use the docker, we will not need to check dependency as the Dockerfile will contain all you need.
+If you use the docker, we will not need to check dependencies, as the Dockerfile will contain all you need.
 But here are the details anyway:

 * [KAT](https://github.com/TGAC/KAT) v2.4.2+
 * [EMBOSS](http://emboss.open-bio.org/) v6.6.0+ suit, only [_water_](http://emboss.open-bio.org/rel/rel6/apps/water.html) is required for local alignments
 * [Python](https://www.python.org/) v3+ with [biopython](https://biopython.org/)

 ## Methodology

 We used a fast and scalable approach in order to screen the ever-growing number of genome sequences.
 To do so, we used K-mer of the exact size of the primer to mind through the genome using KAT mode "sect" ([Mapleson 2017](https://doi.org/10.1093/bioinformatics/btw663)).
 Kat calculates the K-mer coverage across every genome and reported the primer-coverage/integrity.
 Sequence that reported imperfect primer presence, were then properly aligned against the primers and the amplicon using Smith-Waterman ([Smith 1981](https://doi.org/10.1016/0022-2836%2881%2990087-5)) local alignment to find sequence variations.
 A custom python script handles the pipeline and reporting.

 ## Usage